yifanhong/ZSZ-codes-numerics/README.md

 # ZSZ-codes-numerics
-Python code for the numerical simulations in arXiv:2507.xxxx
+Python code for the numerical simulations in arXiv:2507.xxxx.
+The main workhorse files are the Jupyter notebooks ending in ".ipynb".

 Python version: 3.10